National Mathematics Day (India)

 The 2012 Indian stamp featured Srinivasa Ramanujan.

-The Indian government declared 22 December to be National Mathematics Day.
+The Indian government declared 22 December to be celebrated as National Mathematics Day every year to mark the birth anniversary of the Indian mathematician Srinivasa Ramanujan.
 It was introduced by Prime Minister Manmohan Singh on 26 December 2011 at Madras University, to mark the 125th birth anniversary of the Indian mathematician Srinivasa Ramanujan.
 On this occasion Prime minister Manmohan Singh also announced that 2012 would be celebrated as the National Mathematics Year.